 MP for Knowsley

 Anneliese Midgley is the Labour (Co-op) MP for Knowsley, elected in 2024.
-She serves on the Culture, Media and Sport Committee and on the Secure 16 to 19 Academies Bill committee, with a background in parliamentary scrutiny through several committee roles since her election.
+She serves on the Culture, Media and Sport Committee and on the committee for the Secure 16 to 19 Academies Bill, reflecting a focus on culture, education and public services.

-Declares six entries of gifts, benefits and hospitality from UK sources.
+Declares six entries for gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026